aterreno/blog/content/don't-call-them-phones-the-g-phone-and-i-phone-battle/index.md

 \- Deep phone integration (ability to interoperate between apps, make calls and so on with the phone)

-\- Ready to use “widgets” like maps
+\- Ready to use "widgets" like maps

 \- Pretty nice pattern to write an application: what was a MIDlet in the JavaME world is now and Activity.